Gérald Bronner

 Gérald Bronner (born 22 May 1969) is a French social scientist and author.
-Bronner is a professor of sociology at Université Paris-Diderot and is a member of the Institut Universitaire de France (University Institute of France).
+Bronner is a professor of sociology at Sorbonne University and is a member of the Institut Universitaire de France (University Institute of France).
 He is one of the main proponents of cognitive sociology in France and is known for his work on collective beliefs as well as for his involvement in jihadist radicalization prevention programs with the French government.
 More generally, his research has focused on the key success factors of a belief in social contexts.

 Career

 After finishing his dissertation (‘The sociological implications of aversion to uncertainty’), Gerald Bronner became a lecturer at Université de Nancy in 1998.
 He was head of the sociology department there from 1999 to 2001.

 In 2000, at a conference of the Association Internationale des Sociologues de Langue Française (International Association of Francophone Social Scientists, AISLF), he met Jean-Michel Berthelot with whom he started a multi-year collaboration.
 Bronner and Berthelot co-headed an AISLF research committee, which gave way in 2008 to a research committee on ‘Logic, methodology, and knowledge theories’ headed by Bronner.

 In 2003, he published L’Empire des croyances (PUF) which earned him the Académie des sciences morales et politiques prize.
 In 2004, he joined the Sorbonne, where he became co-head, again with Berthelot, of the Centre d’études sociologiques (Center for sociological studies).
 Around the same time, he was named to the editing committee of L’Année sociologique, and publishing house Editions Hermann asked him to establish their ‘Society and Thoughts’ collection.
 In 2006, he defended an HDR (post-doc dissertation) on the import of the cognitive bias concept in sociology, which was subsequently published as L’Empire de l’erreur.

 In 2007, he was named professor at Université de Strasbourg.
 That year he joined the admission committee for the ‘agrégation de sciences économiques et sociales’ where he served as vice-president (2008-2010).
 In 2008, his nomination gave him the opportunity to do further research in the United States.
 He finished that year The Future of Collective Beliefs.

 In 2010, he earned the European Amalfi Prize for Sociology and Social Sciences for his book La Pensée extrême : comment des hommes ordinaires deviennent des fanatiques that focuses on mental processes leading ordinary individuals toward radicalism and fanaticism.